Public Service Transformation Delivery unit

 Head of Public Service Transformation Delivery

-Philip McGrath was appointed Head of Public Service Reform in October 2021.
-Philip leads the Public Service Reform unit at the Department of Public Expenditure and Reform (DPER).
-The unit has responsibility for implementing the Government’s current reform framework Our Public Service, implementing the Government’s Public Service Innovation Strategy, Making Innovation Real, coordinating Ireland’s Open Government Partnership National Action Plan, outsourcing and emerging technology policy, and a number of other related policy areas concerned with the modernisation of public services in Ireland.
+Philip leads the Public Service Transformation Delivery unit at the Department of Public Expenditure and Reform (DPER).
+The unit is responsible for driving and delivering the Government’s programme of public service transformation and innovation, and civil service renewal.
+This includes implementing the Government’s current reform framework Our Public Service, implementing the Government’s Public Service Innovation Strategy, Making Innovation Real, coordinating Ireland’s Open Government Partnership National Action Plan, outsourcing and emerging technology policy, and a number of other related policy areas concerned with the modernisation of the Irish Public and Civil Service.

 Before taking on his current role, Philip was the Department’s Public Service Innovation Policy Lead.
 Prior to joining DPER in 2014, Philip worked in the Department of Justice in the areas of asylum law and money laundering/terrorist financing regulation.